aemc/aemc/README.md

 - 👋 Hi, I’m @aemc
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning emberjs and rails
-- 💞️ I’m looking to collaborate on any fullstack applications
+- 💞️ I’m looking to collaborate on new projects, hit me up!
-- 📫 You can reach me on linkedin

 <!---
 aemc/aemc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.